bigqio/cli/README.md

 C:\> bigq-client -f=client.json
 ```

-## mono
+## Mono
-this program should work well in Mono.
+This program should work well in Mono.
 You may want to pre-compile using AOT.